erikjanderson/Developer-Operations/README.md

-You can either fork this branch to import it to your instance or just download the update set here.
-[DeveloperOperationsUpdateSet(11-11-2022.xml)](DeveloperOperationsUpdateSet%2811-11-2022%29.xml)
+You can either fork this branch to import it to your instance or just download the repository from and import the DeveloperOperationsUpdateSet file directily in your instance.